Skip to main content

 How is Alzheimer's Disease screened in skilled nursing facilities?

-GIA® screens for Alzheimer's Disease through a single conversational interaction lasting under 5 minutes.
+GIA® screens for Alzheimer's Disease through a single conversational interaction lasting 40 seconds.
 She analyzes over 2,500 speech biomarkers using Voice AI, Computer Vision, and Speech Biomarkers.
 GIA® conducts screening conversations at the bedside, in the activity room, or by landline from the resident’s room — fitting naturally into existing daily routines without adding to nursing workload.
-Results are delivered to the clinician in 60 seconds.
+Results are delivered to the clinician in under 2 minutes.

 Does Alzheimer's Disease screening require additional staff?